- Constipation usually means that your bowel movements are too hard.

 What about taking laxatives?

 Taking enemas or laxatives (over the counter medicine) on a regular basis to have a BM is a common mistake that some people make.
-Ask your PCP before you decide to use these treatments, as they can cause cramping.
 Your body can get used to needing them to have a BM, so it’s usually better to avoid them most of the time.
+Ask your primary care provider before you decide to use these treatments.
+Your PCP may tell you to take a mild laxative such as Miralax® or Ducolox® for occasional constipation without the side effects of bloating, cramping or gas.

 When should I call my health care provider?